-- 9.55.
-The Lead Local Flood Authority (LLFA) have advised that based on the information submitted it is not possible to assess whether the proposed site is able to drain and that due consideration has been given to the space required on site for surface water storage. - 9.56.
+- 9.56.
+Whilst the Lead Local Flood Authority (LLFA) has not commented on the current proposal, they did make comment on the previous application earlier in 2018.
+Given that the current application is the same as that application other than a change to the proportional split between open market and affordable housing this previous advice is material to the current proposal. - 9.57.
+Their advice was that based on the information submitted it is not possible to assess whether the proposed site is able to drain and that due consideration has been given to the space required on site for surface water storage.
+No further information has accompanied the current application in regard to site drainage. - 9.58.
 Whilst the details of drainage measures could be agreed at a reserved matters stage if this application was to be approved, it remains necessary to establish at this stage whether the site is actually capable of providing sufficient drainage and water storage capacity.
-On the basis of the LLFA comments and because the development would occupy currently permeable plots it is considered that this has not been demonstrated and so the proposal is contrary to policy LC22 and paragraph 103 of the NPPF.
+On the basis of the previous LLFA comments and because the development would occupy currently permeable plots it is considered that this has not been demonstrated and so the proposal is contrary to policy LC22 and paragraph 163 of the NPPF.
 Given that the site is within the existing business park, it is considered to be highly likely sufficient drainage and storage capacity can be provided.
 However, as the principle of the development is considered to be clearly unacceptable, no further information relating to drainage has been requested.
 If the application was considered to be acceptable in all other respects then further information to demonstrate that adequate drainage and storage provision can be made should be requested prior to any approval.